leojang/Notes/Interview.md

 * “You have explained that you are looking for a sales executive who is able to effectively manage over a dozen employees.
 In my 15 years of experience as a sales manager, I have developed strong motivational and team-building skills.
 I was twice awarded manager-of-the-year for my innovative strategies for motivating employees to meet and surpass quarterly deadlines.
 If hired, I will bring my leadership abilities and strategies for achieving profit gains to this position.”
 * “I have top-notch administrative skills and I believe I'd be an asset for the office.
 My skill set seems to be a perfect match for what you're looking for.
 In addition, I enjoy working with people, and would welcome the opportunity to be a part of your team.”
 * “You describe in the job listing that you are looking for a special education assistant teacher with an abundance of patience and compassion.
 Having served as a tutor at a summer school for dyslexic children for the past two years, I have developed my ability to be extremely patient while still achieving academic gains with my students.
 My experience teaching phonics to children ages 6 to 18 has taught me strategies for working with children of all ages and abilities, always with a smile.
 My previous employer often placed me with the students with the most severe learning disabilities because of my history of success.
 I will bring not only experience, but patience and creative problem-solving, to this position.”

+### How to Answer Interview Questions About Your Accomplishments
+* Make a connection
+* Share examples
+* Focus on adding value

+### How to Answer Questions About Failure
+* Be honest.
+* Pick a minor example.
+* Turn it into a positive.
+* Don’t blame others